venice1200/MiSTer_i2c2oled/README.md

 ### What is needed
 * The DE10-Nano Board
-* A SSD1306 or SSD1309 OLED Display with i2c Interface
+* A SSD1306, SSD1309 or a SSH1106 OLED Display with i2c Interface
 * An i2c breakout (RTC Boards or IOBoards from Antonio Villena with builtin OLED's)
   The i2c/SPI Header of the official RTC 1.3 Board has ~no~ a tiny Power Pin.
   ~Means you have to get the 3.3v Power from another Pin on the Board.~